sviatoslavrybnikov/optimal_treatment/README.md

 ---

 ## Overview
-The code identifies the **optimal multi-treatment strategy** combining:
+The code identifies the **optimal multi-treatment strategy** involving:
-- Gene drives
+- gene drive deployment
-- Pesticides
+- pesticide application
-- Sterile males
+- sterile male release

-The optimization accounts for both:
+The algorithm minimizes the total cost of eradication, including:
 - **Direct treatment costs**
 - **Indirect costs due to spillover risk**

 ---

 ## Requirements
-- Octave 9.2 or later
+- Octave 7.1 or later
 - No additional toolboxes are required.